CPqD/RouteFlow/README.md

+# Notice
+This is the CPqD version of RouteFlow, which is and older and stable.

+For new features and versions, head to the [community repository](http://routeflow.github.io/RouteFlow/).

+The development is being continued in the community repository.

+CPqD's repository will be periodically updated with versions from it.

 # Welcome
 This version of RouteFlow is a beta developers' release intended to evaluate RouteFlow for providing virtualized IP routing services on one or more OpenFlow switches.